analima3/quasar-deisgn-system/README.md

 ## 1. Overview

-Quasar is a distinctive approach to creating intuitive and visually appealing interfaces, aiming to unify the user experience across all our products.
+Quasar-ui is a distinctive approach to creating intuitive and visually appealing interfaces, aiming to unify the user experience across all our products.

 ## 2. Design Fundamentals

-Discover the design principles that underpin Quasar, including consistency, simplicity, and accessibility.
+Discover the design principles that underpin Quasar-ui, including consistency, simplicity, and accessibility.

 ## 3. Components

-Explore the Quasar component library, ranging from simple buttons to more complex components.
+Explore the Quasar-ui component library, ranging from simple buttons to more complex components.
 Refer to detailed documentation for each component for effective implementation.

 ## 4. Colors and Typography

-Familiarize yourself with Quasar's unique color palette and typography guidelines to ensure a cohesive visual presentation.
+Familiarize yourself with Quasar-ui's unique color palette and typography guidelines to ensure a cohesive visual presentation.

 ## 5. Navigation Guidelines